usdot-fhwa-stol/carma-platform/README.md

 Welcome to the CARMA contributing guide.
 Please read this guide to learn about our development process, how to propose pull requests and improvements, and how to build and test your changes to this project.
 [CARMA Contributing Guide](docs/Contributing.md)

 ## License
-By contributing to the Federal Highway Administration (FHWA) Connected Automated Research for Mobility Applications (CARMA), you agree that your contributions will be licensed under its Apache License 2.0 license.
+By contributing to the Federal Highway Administration (FHWA) Connected Automated Research Mobility Applications (CARMA), you agree that your contributions will be licensed under its Apache License 2.0 license.
 [CARMA License](<docs/License.md>)

 ## Contact